Skip to content

 1. Execute the step

-2. If the step finds action: auto-fix findings and auto-fix is enabled, loop back with the agent to fix them (up to the configured limit)
+2. If the step finds action: auto-fix findings, the step result is auto-fixable, and auto-fix is enabled, loop back with the agent to fix them (up to the configured limit)

 3. If blocking findings remain, or any finding has action: ask-user, pause and wait for user action